• Skip to primary navigation

 Steak and cream sauce on top of crostini on a white plate

-Every element of this appetizer can be made days ahead of time.
-My famous oven-baked ribeye steak can be cooked, sliced, and kept in the fridge.
-When it’s time to party, place it on top of the crunchy crostini and finish with a dollop of the creamy and tangy Boursin horseradish sauce.
+The best part?
+You can prep every component ahead of time.
+Cook my famous oven-baked ribeye steak, slice it, and keep it in the fridge.
+When it’s time to party, place it on the crunchy crostini and finish everything off with a creamy, tangy dollop of Boursin horseradish sauce.

-Each bite is buttery, tender, and savory.
-I love mine with a drizzle of balsamic reduction and more fresh herbs.
-Pair it with a glass of red wine, beer, or a prosecco cocktail to start your celebrations off right!
+I love to drizzle mine with balsamic reduction and fresh herbs (like chives or green onions).
+Whatever you do, just don’t forget pair your crostini with a glass of red wine, beer, or a prosecco cocktail to start your celebrations off on the right foot!

 White plate with crostini topped with steak.
 Individual plates holding sliced steak, horseradish sauce, and green onion on the side.